theartisancodes/caantin-script-builder-node-editor/README.md

 The Script Builder Node Editor enables Sales & Marketing Managers to create and edit voice conversation nodes without technical expertise.
 It provides a simple interface to customize node content and preview how it will appear in the conversation flow.

-### Key Features
+### Implemented Features

+#### Must-Have (P0)
-- Form-based editor for configuring node properties
+- [x] A form-based editor for configuring node properties
-- Support for 3 node types: Greeting, Question, and Information
+- [x] Support for 3 node types: Greeting, Question, and Information
-- Type-specific form fields for each node type
+- [x] Type-specific form fields (e.g., message text for Greeting, question text and options for Question)
-- Visual preview showing how nodes appear in the flow diagram
+- [x] Visual preview showing how the node will appear in the flow diagram
-- Simple save and edit functionality
+- [x] Ability to save node configuration (local state is sufficient)

+#### Nice-to-Have (P1)
+- [x] Validation for required fields
+- [x] A toggle to switch between node types
+- [x] Visual styling that differentiates node types in the preview
+- [x] Responsive design that works on mobile and desktop

 ## Technology Stack